mozilla/mig/doc/concepts.rst

-The protections above limit the exposure of the AMQP endpoint, but since the secrets are shared across all agents, the possibility still exists that an attacker gains access to the secrets, and establish a connection to the relays.
+The protections above limit the exposure of the AMQP endpoint, but since the secrets are shared across all agents, the possibility still exists that an attacker gains access to the secrets, and establishes a connection to the relays.

 Such access would have very limited capabilities.
 It cannot be used to publish commands to the agents, because publication is ACL-limited to the scheduler.